-We understand that life throws curveballs, and your credit score doesn’t always tell the whole story.
+We know that life throws curveballs, and your credit score doesn’t always tell the whole story.
 Arizona Zip Loan helps you connect with lenders who focus on your potential, not just your past.

 No hard credit pull · Takes 2 minutes